pioneers/shepherd-onboarding/STUDENT_INSTRUCTIONS.md

  - `game.js`:
     - fill in investigate_player(id)

-TODO

-Congratulations!
+Once you finish implementing these parts, make sure to test both question 5 and question 6, as well as a few other things.
+Specifically, we recommend testing:
+ - After a policy is enacted, there shown be a UI change that shows how many liberal and fascist policies have been enacted
+ - All 4 win conditions should work, and end the game
+ - Make sure that electing Hitler before the 3rd fascist policy does not end the game.
+ - Test games with 5 players, 6 players, and 7 players.
+7-player games should have different actions from the 5/6 player games.
+ - The veto power should only be enabled after the 2nd-to-last fascist policy is enacted.
+ - If the president denies a veto, the chancellor should not be able to re-request a veto.
+On the next round, the chancellor should be able to request a veto again.

+ Once everything works, congratulations!
 You've successfully implemented the game Secret Hitler.
 Take a moment to relax and pat yourself on the back.

 # Question 7: Improvements (Optional)